Mycoprotein is a unique and nutritious protein that can be part of a balanced diet and also supports the health of the planet.

-Mycoprotein is the ingredient common to all Quorn™ products.
-It’s a meat-free form of high quality protein.
-Mycoprotein is made by adding oxygen, nitrogen, glucose and minerals to a fungus called Fusarium venenatum.
+Mycoprotein is made in fermenters similar to those found in a brewery.
+It’s made by adding oxygen, nitrogen, glucose and minerals to a fungus called fusarium venenatum.

 These ingredients combine in the fermenter to form a continuous supply of mycoprotein which is harvested and dried before egg albumen is added to help with binding.See all FAQ's

 No. Common mushrooms are one type of fungi, of which more than 60,000 species have so far been identified.
 Mycoprotein is made from a blend of minerals, glucose and another nutritious member of the fungi family called fusarium venenatum.

 Fusarium venenatum is microscopic and very different in appearance from the fungi species one would buy in a greengrocer but it is unquestionably part of the fungi kingdom – a group of cellular plant organisms which lack chlorophyll.See all FAQ's